dds-bridge/dds/readme.txt

 The possible configurens thus are:
-1)  "PBN" and "PBN_PLUS":  Support for SolveBoardPBN, CalcDDtablePBN, SolveAllBoards, ParCalc and ParCalcPBN.
+1)  "PBN" and "PBN_PLUS":  Support for SolveBoardPBN, CalcDDtablePBN, SolveAllBoards, SolveAllTables, SolveAllTablesPBN, ParCalc and ParCalcPBN.
 2)  "PBN":  Support for SolveBoardPBN and CalcDDtablePBN.
 3) None of these definitions:  No support for any of the above 3 functions.

-Staying with the previous configuration might be needed when 2.3.0 is to replace an older 2.x.y version, and the application using DDS cannot handle a changed interface.
+Staying with the previous configuration might be needed when 2.4.0 is to replace an older 2.x.y version, and the application using DDS cannot handle a changed interface.